izacarias/lapi/README.md

 docker compose up -d
 ```

-his will start both the API service and MongoDB.
+This will start both the API service and MongoDB.
 The API will be available at:
 - API: http://localhost:8080
 - Ping Endpoint: http://localhost:8080/ping
 - Swagger UI: http://localhost:8080/docs